orhanayd/no-redis/README.md

 		}
 */
 ```
-**killerIsFinished: **the ttl value indicates whether the function is finished deleting obsolete values.
+**killerIsFinished: ** The ttl value indicates whether the function is finished deleting obsolete values.
 **lastKiller:** The unix timestamp value of the last time old values were deleted.
 **nextKiller:** The unix timestamp value when it will delete old values.
-**criticalError: **is the value of how many times it gets critical errors and therefore how many times it reboots itself "no-redis".
+**criticalError: ** is the value of how many times it gets critical errors and therefore how many times it reboots itself "no-redis".
 **total:** Key count
-**keys: **Array of all existing keys.
+**keys: ** Array of all existing keys.
-**size: **Value size count in approximately file size (Bytes, KB, MB, GB, TB)
+**size: ** Value size count in approximately file size (Bytes, KB, MB, GB, TB)
 ## Notes:
 - key must be string,
 - default ttl is 30 seconds